SDU-eScience/UCloud/docs/developer-guide/orchestration/compute/appstore/apps.md

 <tbody>
 <tr>
 <td><a href='#advancedsearch'><code>advancedSearch</code></a></td>
-<td>Searches in the Application catalogue using more advanced parameters</td>
+<td>Searches in the Application catalog using more advanced parameters</td>
 </tr>
 <tr>
 <td><a href='#create'><code>create</code></a></td>
-<td>Creates a new Application and inserts it into the catalogue</td>
+<td>Creates a new Application and inserts it into the catalog</td>
 </tr>
 <tr>
 <td><a href='#fetchlogo'><code>fetchLogo</code></a></td>